Monthly Archives: July 2021

 The British Toilet Association has called for improved legislation and more government funding to address the current “appalling” lack of public toilet provision.

-The public was being forced to go to the toilet in streets, beaches, open spaces and beauty spots, causing street fouling figures to escalate, aggravating the risk of COVID-19 transmission and leaving the local authorities to foot considerable clean-up costs, it added.
+The public was being forced to go to the toilet in streets, beaches, open spaces and beauty spots, causing street fouling figures to escalate, aggravating the risk of transmission and leaving the local authorities to foot considerable clean-up costs, it added.

 “Anyone suffering with an accessibility issue or those caring for someone who has limited mobility or a medical condition is socially excluded and potentially deemed prisoners in their own homes.”